ahdilButt/promocode-tester/README.md

 ## Acknowledgments

 - Thanks to everyone who tests and provides feedback
-- Inspired by the need to simplify promotional code testing
+- Inspired by the need to automate testing a huge amount of codes on a online store to score a discount.